Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/AUTO_LOCK_LIMIT.md

 - Outliers are valid and represent the process (e.g., seasonal spikes)
 - Data has a trend (use trend analysis instead)
 - Process intentionally varies widely (use seasonality adjustments)
+- Data is expected to have high variability as part of normal operations

+**Warning**: The current aggressive thresholds may flag legitimate data points as outliers in stable, low-variation processes.
+If auto-lock excludes too many points, consider using manual lock instead.

 ### 3. Single-Pass Detection